Lakers Rumors: Top Trade Buzz as 2019 Postseason ContinuesMay 17, 2019

-The New Orleans Pelicans were the big winners of the NBA draft lottery—having landed the No. 1 pick and all—but the Los Angeles Lakers have to feel pretty good about how things turned out for them.
-Despite finishing 10th in the Western Conference, Los Angeles landed the fourth overall pick in the draft.
+The New Orleans Pelicans were the big winners of the NBA draft lottery, landing the No. 1 pick and all, but the Los Angeles Lakers have to feel pretty good about the fourth pick.

-"I will tell you there are some incredibly talented, impact players there that we're going to study deeply," Lakers general manager Rob Pelinka said, per Tania Ganguli of the Los Angeles Times.
+"I will tell you there are some incredibly talented, impact players there that we're going to study deeply," Lakers general manager Rob Pelinka told reporters.
 "And then, of course, we'll canvass the league and see what value that pick has.
 But either of those options is an extraordinary win for the franchise."

-"From what I understand, the Pelicans are not interested in making a deal with the Los Angeles Lakers," ESPN's Brian Windhorst said on The Jump.
+However, ESPN's Brian Windhorst said this on The Jump: "From what I understand, the Pelicans are not interested in making a deal with the Los Angeles Lakers."

-While L.A. may offer the best overall package, it may have to massively overpay in order to do so.
+While L.A. may offer the best overall package, it may have to massively overpay to do so.
 At some point, that stops making sense.
-If a deal for Davis doesn't make sense, then Los Angeles can simply keep its focus on taking the best player at No. 4.

-"Top-five picks in the draft, if you go back in the history and study them, those picks can alter and impact franchises," Pelinka said, per Ohm Youngmisuk of ESPN.com.
+"Top-five picks in the draft, if you go back in the history and study them, those picks can alter and impact franchises," Pelinka said.
 "This is a big moment for us."

-Adding a player like Vanderbilt's Darius Garland or Virginia's De'Andre Hunter No. 4, along with a seasoned veteran free agent or two, may be enough to make the Lakers serious contender—even if a trade for Davis never gets done.
+Adding a player like Vanderbilt's Darius Garland or Virginia's De'Andre Hunter No. 4, along with a seasoned veteran free agent or two, may be enough to make the Lakers contenders—even if a trade for Davis never materializes.

-"They would've been in the top-four conversation [in the Western Conference] this year without the injuries," a league scout said, per Brad Botkin of CBSSports.com.
+"They would've been in the top-four conversation [in the Western Conference] this year without the injuries," a league scout told Brad Botkin of CBS Sports.
 "Anyone who doesn't believe that wasn't paying attention."

-The Lakers might be able to add a high draft pick to their roster, too, if they're willing to move on from oft-injured Lonzo Ball.
-Joe Cowley of the Chicago Sun-Times reported before the lottery that the Chicago Bulls would consider sending their draft pick to L.A. in exchange for Ball if it fell in the "No. 3 to No. 6 range."
+The Lakers might also be able to add a high draft pick to their roster if they're willing to move on from point guard Lonzo Ball.
+Joe Cowley of the Chicago Sun-Times reported before the lottery the Chicago Bulls would consider sending their draft pick to L.A. for Ball if it fell in the "No. 3 to No. 6 range."

 Chicago landed at No. 7.